-Quantify the peptide peak areas for heavy and light peptides in proteome quantitation software tool [1].
-Then, export the heavy and light peptide peak areas [2].
+Quantify the peptide peak areas for heavy and light peptides in proteome quantitation software tool.
+Then, export the heavy and light peptide peak areas.

 SCREEN: To be uploaded by Authors: Peptide peak areas for heavy and light peptides being quantified.

-SCREEN: To be uploaded by Authors: Heavy and peak areas being exported.
+Heavy and peak areas being exported.

 For the calculation of protein half-lives, open the SILAC Analysis Workbook to the first sheet named Raw Data and paste in the UniProt (Uni-prot) IDs (eye-dees), gene names, heavy and light peak areas into the indicated columns [1].